YoniChechik/AI_is_Math/docs/pages/python_pycharm_installation/python_pycharm_installation.md

 - Numpy: for matrix and vector operations
 - Matplotlib: for graph visualization
 - Cv2: for image processing tasks
-- Tensorflow: for neural networks
+- pytorch: for neural networks

 We can download all this with the “pip” program (which came with the python interpreter)- the python package manager.